ADVANCING ANTIPSYCHOTIC THERAPY: CLINICAL AND FORMULATION BENEFITS OF A NOVEL QUETIAPINE ORAL SUSPENSION FORMULATION

 Methods

 A single-dose, open-label, randomized, two-sequence, two-treatment, two-period cross-over pivotal study was conducted in 43 healthy subjects under fasting conditions.
 Volunteers received a single 25 mg dose of quetiapine, administered either as an oral suspension or as an immediate-release film-coated tablet, with an appropriate washout between treatments.
-The PK performance of both formulations was compared, such as maximum plasma concentration (C max ), time to reach C max (T max ), area under the curve (AUC), and overall bioavailability.
+The PK performance of the two formulations was compared, maximum plasma concentration (C max ), time to reach C max (t max ), area under the curve (AUC), and overall bioavailability.
 Plasmatic quetiapine levels were measured by validated high performance liquid chromatography (HPLC) methods blinded to the dosing randomization scheme.

 Results

 Quetiapine oral suspension demonstrated pharmacokinetic bioequivalence to the reference tablet in terms of C max and AUC.
-It exhibited faster absorption, being detectable in plasma within 10 minutes following oral administration, and reaching T max 15 minutes earlier than the immediate-release tablet.
-This indicates that the quetiapine oral suspension formulation achieves plasmatic peak by 26.5% earlier than the tablet formulation.
+It exhibited faster absorption, being detectable in plasma within 10 minutes following oral administration, with a median t max of 0.75 h compared to 1.02 h for the immediate-release tablet.
+Calculating the median t max difference for each subject shows that quetiapine oral suspension reaches peak plasma concentration about 30 minutes faster than the immediate-release tablet.

 Conclusion